Sbillups0/Lab1-Template/README.md

 # Lab 1: Dungeon Crawler

-In this lab you will program agents to find paths through a dungeon world, both to find specific single goals as well as to collect
+In this lab you will program agents to search paths through a dungeon world.

 ## Files you will edit